junxit/us-congress-code/title-42/chapter-6a/sec-295p.md

 4 So in original.
 The word “and” probably should appear.

-### Amendment of Paragraph (23)

-Pub.
-L. 113–128, title V, §§ 506, 512(z)(3), July 22, 2014, 128 Stat.
-1703, 1716, provided that, effective on the first day of the first full program year after July 22, 2014 [probably July 1, 2015], paragraph (23) of this section is amended by striking “one-stop delivery system described in section 2864(c) of title 29” and inserting “one-stop delivery system described in section 3151(e) of title 29”.
-See 2014 Amendment note below.

 ### References in Text

 The reference to section 254b of this title the first place appearing and the reference to section 254c of this title, referred to in par.
 (6)(B), were in the original references to sections 329 and 330, meaning sections 329 and 330 of act July 1, 1944, which were omitted in the general amendment of subpart I (§ 254b et seq.) of part D of subchapter II of this chapter by Pub.
 L. 104–299, § 2, Oct.
 11, 1996, 110 Stat.
 3626.
 Sections 2 and 3(a) of Pub.
 L. 104–299 enacted new sections 330 and 330A of act July 1, 1944, which are classified, respectively, to sections 254b and 254c of this title.
 Section 256a of this title, referred to in par.
 (6)(B), was repealed by Pub.
 L. 104–299, § 4(a)(3), Oct.
 11, 1996, 110 Stat.
 3645.